Media roundtable with App State athletic director Doug Gillin is revealing, candid, broad

 What are the prospects for Power Five teams coming up here, to Boone?

-"Well, there are a lot of things.
+"Well, there are a lot of things (to consider).
 We go back to the question about realignment.
 Everybody is a little bit on edge right now, even in the Power Five, and that trickles down to the Group of Five scheduling.
-This is a great place and we look forward to more of those type of schools coming up, but it is a challenge.
+This is a great place and we look forward to more of those type of schools coming up here, but it is a challenge.
 It is scheduling.
 It is relationships.
 It is phone calls.
 We continue to work on it."

 What are the challenges when it comes to Boone's location and lodging shortfalls for an FBS team?